Skip to content

 This is the official VS Code extension for development on the C3 AI Platform.
 The extension enhances the application development experience on the C3 AI Platform by providing C3 Type System-specific aid across type files and implementation files.
 These include code completion, in-text documentation, testing and debugging capabilities, and other developing utilities.
 For more information on C3 AI, visit our website.

-Important Note: The extension only supports Version 8 and above.
+Important Note: The extension only supports Version 8 and above and requires a VS Code version of 1.81.2 or greater.

 C3 Type System specific IntelliSense, Live Error-checking, and Instant Deployment